Vado Ligure

-Vado Ligure (Voæ), in antiquity Vada Sabatia, is a town and comune in the province of Savona, Liguria, in northern Italy.
+Vado Ligure (Voæ), in antiquity Vada Sabatia, is a port town and comune in the province of Savona, Liguria, in northern Italy.
+The town despite its size has become one of the largest ports in Northwest Italy.

 Economy

 Vado has a large industrial and commercial port.

 Vado Ligure is home to a railway construction plant, founded in 1905 as Società Italiana Westinghouse.
 In 1919 it was taken over by Tecnomasio Italia Brown Boveri and, since 2001, it has been part of Bombardier Transportation.
 It currently produces the FS Class E.464 locomotives.

-The town's territory also includes an electric power plant, whose two towers, 200 m high, are visible for kilometers in the neighbourhood.
+The town's territory also includes an electric power plant, whose two towers, 200 m high, are visible for kilometres in the neighbourhood.